Experiencing Interruptions?

 Director Statement

-In the broadest sense of the word I’m a storyteller, I write stories and songs, I make narrative films and documentaries.
-But most of my time these days is taken up with making non-fiction short films.
-Well, when I say non-fiction, you might want to take that with a pinch of salt.
+In the broadest sense, I am a storyteller.
+I write stories and songs, create narrative films, and craft documentaries.
+Lately, most of my time is devoted to making short non-fiction films—though "non-fiction" might come with a pinch of salt.